Tch4lla/ssgTakeHome/README.md

 - Completion of the tasks
 - Code quality and cleanliness
-- Attention to detail, and adherence to the required submision format instructions
+- Attention to detail, and adherence to the required submission format instructions